MrChromebox.techMrChromebox.tech

 You can revert your firmware back to stock and reinstall ChromeOS.

-This is useful if your planning to sell your device.
+This is useful if you're planning to sell your device.

 NOTE